franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 this will become more noticeable in larger code bases such as big Component Libraries or Applications.

-If you have a big enough library of components you might able to break it into independent chunks that can be dynamically imported by Applications, allowing more parallelism.
+If you have a big enough library of components you might be able to break it into independent chunks that can be dynamically imported by Applications, allowing more parallelism.
 [Dynamic imports][20] is a new Javascript feature that lets you express a dynamically loaded